michaelebrooker/bh/content/gallery.md

 {{< responsive-image img="/images/verandah_evening.jpg/" text="The Verandah which looks out of Lake Victoria" >}}

 **Above and below:** The Verandah with spectacular views of Lake Victoria.
-Great for afternoon tea of taking lunch.
+Great for afternoon tea or taking lunch.

 {{< responsive-image img="/images/verandah-2.jpg/" text="The Verandah which looks out of Lake Victoria" >}}

 {{< responsive-image img="/images/garden-seats.jpg/" text="The garden seating area catches the evening sun." >}}

+**Above:** The kitchen patio catches the evening sun.

 {{< responsive-image img="/images/birdlife.jpg/" text="Buhooro is blessed with an abundance of all types of wildlife, and especially birds." >}}

-**Above and below:** Many species of East Africans are frequent visitors including the iconic Crested Crane, a spectacular bird which is on the Ugandan flag.
+**Above and below:** Many species of East Africans birds are frequent visitors including the iconic Crested Crane, a spectacular bird which is on the Ugandan flag.

 {{< responsive-image img="/images/birdlife2.jpg/" text="The sun rises at about 6:30AM over Lake Victoria" >}}